A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Introduction

-Locally recoverable codes (LRC) \cite{2014A} can also locally repair any one symbol.
-Given $k\alpha$ information symbols, an LRC creates $r\alpha$ global parity symbols by encoding all the information symbols, divides all $(k+r)\alpha$ symbols (including $k\alpha$ information symbols and $r\alpha$ global parity symbols) into $k+r$ groups and obtains $m-\alpha$ local parity symbols for each group.
+LRC codes~\cite{2012On,huang2013pyramid,2014A} can also locally repair a single-symbol.
+An example is the code used by Facebook in its f4 storage system~\cite{sathiamoorthy2013}.
+More general construction of LRC is called grid-like codes (with global parity symbols) or product codes (without global parity symbols) \cite{gopalan2017maximally}.
+Some constructions of LRC are given in \cite{rawat2016locality,barg2017locally,kong2021new}.
 The main difference between LRC and ours is as follows.
-LRC contain both local parity symbols and global parity symbols, while all the parity symbols in our codes are local parity symbols.
+LRC contains both local parity symbols and global parity symbols, while all the parity symbols in our codes are local parity symbols.
 Each symbol in our codes can be repaired by either some symbols in the same column or the symbols along a line, while not in LRC \cite{2014A}.
+Please refer to Section \ref{sec:com} for the detailed comparison of LRC, product codes, and the proposed codes.